j-nyamu/finance-tracker/README.md

 ---

 ## How to run tests

 1. Open `tests.html` directly in your browser — double-click it from your file explorer.
 2. No server needed.
 The test suite is fully self-contained with no imports.
 3. The page runs all regex validator assertions automatically and shows pass/fail results.

 ---

 ## Features

 - Add, edit, and delete transactions with full form validation
 - Categorise transactions: Food, Books, Transport, Entertainment, Fees, Other
-- Per-transaction currency selection (USD, KES, RWF, EUR, GBP)
+- Base currency setting (USD, KES, RWF, EUR, GBP) applied across the dashboard and table
 - Live regex search across description, category, amount, and date
 - Sort records by date, description (A–Z), and amount
 - Filter records by category